Did I Pass? McKinsey PSG Scoring Explained & Free Practice

 Plant Defense score is calculated using the number of turns surviving

 The Plant Defense scenario of the McKinsey Problem-Solving Game is a turn-based tower defense game.
 The candidate is charged with defending a plant at the center of a grid-based map from invading pests, using obstacles and defenders.
-Candidates have two main objectives in this game scenario: (1) keep the plan alive after the 15 turns and (2) keep the plan from the invaders for as many turns as possible.
+Candidates have two main objectives in this game scenario:

 In general, the final score in Plant Defense is the number of turns you keep your plant away from the invaders.
 Thus, try to achieve the highest number of turns possible.